In 2020 and 2021, Congress passed three separate COVID-19 federal relief packages.

 University of Arizona's Indigenous Teacher Education Program (ITEP) is committed to addressing teacher shortages by increasing the number of Native American (NA) teachers serving NA students and diverse populations.
 ITEP prepares NA teachers to understand the unique contexts of Indigenous cultures, histories, knowledge systems, and values that sustain Indigenous student identities while improving academic achievement.
 When teachers understand the context of specific Indigenous cultures, histories, knowledge systems, and values, teachers are better equipped to teach NA students.

 Goal: All students will learn and grow in a safe and healthy environment.

-Integral to every child’s education is their social-emotional wellbeing, of which mental and physical health and safety have a primary role.
+Integral to every child’s education is their social-emotional wellbeing, in which mental and physical health and safety have a primary role.

 Schools need resources and information to sustain safe, healthy, supportive, and inclusive environments for students, families, and educators.

-A two-year partnership to provide professional development training to Arizona teachers.
+This funding supports a two-year partnership to provide social-emotional professional development training to Arizona teachers.
 The PAX Good Behavior Game (PAX GBG) is a powerful, evidence-based practice consisting of proven instructional and behavioral health strategies teachers can use with their students in the classroom.
 This partnership will continue and expand the implementation of PAX GBG after a previous partnership between PAX, AHCCCS, and the Governor’s Office of Youth, Faith, and Family (GOYFF) trained 3,800 teachers and community leaders across Arizona in the last two years.